NathanBaker2012/CS361-Image-Microservice/README.md

 pip install Pillow

-If using a multiple versions of Python you may need to use pipX where X is your version of Python.

 Download the "Image Microservice" zip file and extract the "Image Microservice v[x.x]" folder wherever you like within your project.
 This microservice can be used anywhere, but be sure to only extract it where other files/projects are not finicky about folder contents.
 Ideally this will be the root of your main project, or in parallel with the folder holding your main project.

 Open Image_MSVC.py and update "FILEPATH" in the "main_directory" variable to the root of the "Image Microservice" folder (include the "Image Microservice" folder).
 Ensure slash formatting matches document, as of now this means using double backslashes \ \ between folders.